ans-group/sdk-go/README.md

 This is an SDK for interacting with UKFast APIs from Go applications.

-You should refer to the `Getting Started` section of the API documentation before proceeding below ([link](https://developers.ukfast.io/getting-started))
+You should refer to the [Getting Started](https://developers.ukfast.io/getting-started) section of the API documentation before proceeding below

 ### Basic usage